Timber stock in the forest. Foto: Åke Sjöström/Skogsstyrelsen

 The statistics is published by Swedish Forest Agency, responsible authority for official statistics on production in forestry.
 The statistics covers average prices for delivery logs.

 The prices are volume-weighted average prices for delivery timber and refer to current prices where inflation has not been taken into account.
 Delivery timber means that the forest owner, with the help of employees or contractors, delivers the wood by the road side.
-More details are described under "Facts about the survey" below.
+More details are described under "Facts about the survey" here

 Quarterly roundwood prices

-Roundwood prices 2023
+Roundwood prices 2024

 Roundwood price on sawlogs